nucypher/nucypher/docs/source/application_development/porter.rst

 .. important::

     If URL query parameters are used and the URL becomes too long, the request will fail.
-There is no official limit, but in most cases it will be 2048 characters.
+There is no official limit and it is dependent on the tool being used.

 GET /get_ursulas